 Choosing materials for your deck can be intimidating, as there are hundreds of options available that each fit different needs.
 These materials all fit into one of four categories, and in our decades of experience we have chosen brands and materials that work best in our area.
 We have outlined our options below so you can make an educated decision that fits your needs and budget.

-We use a lot of Ipe (Brazilian Walnut) which is dense, durable and weathers well, for deck flooring and railing.
+We use a lot of Ipe (Brazilian Walnut) for deck flooring and railing, which is dense, durable and weathers well.
 Ipe has a reputation for lasting more than 75 years with little maintenance.
-We also are starting to use some Cumaru (Brazilian Teak) which one of the hardest woods in the world, as a slightly cheaper alternative to Ipe.
-We have used other woods besides these two but have had less than ideal results in some cases.
-Cedar and Mahogany were once popular in this area.
-However, we feel the quality of these woods is not as high as it once was.
+We also are starting to use some Cumaru (Brazilian Teak) which is one of the hardest woods in the world, as a slightly cheaper alternative to Ipe.
+Cedar and Mahogany were once popular in this area, however we feel the quality of these woods is not as high as it once was.
 It seems to be softer with more knots, which causes it to be less rot resistant.

 Check Out Our Deck Flooring Options